wernerjacobs/demo/README.md

 datatable component has built in sorting capability.
 Most features can also be tweaked to your own preferences.

-State management in the front end has be kept as simple as possible (so no redux for instance).
+State management in the front end has been kept as simple as possible (so no redux for instance).

 The  SPA exists only of a one module.
 It has not been divided into feature module,